 Enjoy the Rotorua Lakes as the sun sets at the twilight hour on an amazing stand-up paddle board scenic tour as you are guided to an incredible cavern home to a galaxy formation of glow-worms.
 This paddle-board experience you will never forget.
 This experience starts with a short drive of approximately 15 minutes leads you past the iconic Redwood and Whakarewarewa forest before you descend to the lake to begin the adventures.
 Once at the Lake your friendly, professional local guide will unload all the equipment for your group and get you kitted-out for the paddle boarding experience.
 Sound safety and instruction briefings follow as you learn to paddle board or hone your existing skills.
 No paddle board experience is required - most tour members have never paddle boarded before but with the quality and skill of the instructors most people are standing up and paddling within 15 minutes; there is always the option to paddle sitting or kneeling on the board if this is more comfortable.
 An amazing time then ensues stand-up paddle boarding on the lake as you soak in the natural surroundings as the sun goes down.
 Once the sun goes down you will search for the hidden caves, once in the cave, you will be amazed at the incredible glow worms that number in the thousands and appear like a galaxy above you.
 If you are lucky with a clear sky, the return paddle will continue your sense of awe and wonder with amazing stars lighting the sky.

-Feel the rush and the power as the V8 engines push through the water at approximately 85km an hour.
-Visit iconic landmarks such as Kawaha Point, Mokoia Island and Sulphur Bay and learn the history of the area, the people and the events that have shaped this special place into the cultural capital of New Zealand.
+Feel the rush of adrenaline as high powered engines blast you over the water up to 85 km/h, and experienced drivers throw the boats into 360° spins.
+Visit iconic landmarks around Lake Rotorua, and learn the history of the area, the people, and the events that have shaped this special place into the cultural capital of New Zealand.

 The Tarawera Falls are just a short drive through forest and bush from the small town of Kawerau.
 The river disappears underground and reappears gushing out of the rock face at the falls.
 A short walk through bush along the river delivers you to a viewing area.